rancher/rancher.github.io/rancher/api/projectMember/index.md

 ## projectMember

-An environment member is how a user can be a part of an environment.
+A "project member" in the API is referred to as an environment members in the UI and Rancher documentation.
+An environment member is a list of all of the members of the  environment.
+An environment member is an [identity]({{site.baseurl}}/rancher/api/identity).

 ​
 ### Resource Fields